alda-lang/alda/doc/development-guide.md

 #### alda.server

 `alda.server/start-server!` is the entrypoint to the Alda server.
-It opens a [ZeroMQ](http://zeromq.org) socket and responds to requests until told to stop.
+It opens a couple of [ZeroMQ](http://zeromq.org) sockets, manages a fixed number of worker processes, and forwards requests from clients to workers until told to stop.

 Requests can be made to the server via any client that can make TCP/IP requests to a ZeroMQ REQ/RES socket.